 Each Federation shall be entitled to a team of three competitors, male or female, whether qualified under rules 4.03 and 4.04 or not.
 Such a skier who is qualified in only one event or not qualified in any event may compete in only two events.
-In addition, the Federation organizing the World Championships shall be entitled to a team of six competitors, whether qualified or not.
+In addition, the Federation organizing the World Championships shall be entitled to a team of six competitors, whether qualified or not and an additional 5 single event wild cards.
+If one or more Federation selected wild card entries makes the finals, the finals size will be increased by that number.

-Rule 5 - OVERALL AND TEAM COMPETITION
+RULE 5 - OVERALL AND TEAM COMPETITION